nev3rm0re/api-for-ttt/README.md

 updating configuration setting (something about "automatically populating `HTTP_RAW_POST_DATA`").
 I included it as a directive to php command just in case your config setting is not updated.

+# Using API and web client
+Whether run with PHP built-in server or using `vagrant` API will be exposed at `/jsonrpc/v2/` URL of the server.
+Web client is located at `/index.html` or, alternatively, at `/`.

+So, with setup from "Quick start" section go to [http://localhost:8000/](http://localhost:8000/) for the client, and hit your JSON-RPC requests against `/jsonrpc/v2/`.

 # Testing